buzzqw/TUS/OBSS/OBSSv2-eng.md

 *Hit:* 17 (2d6 + 10) slashing damage, 1 Bleeding damage.

 ***Roar (3/Day).*** The sphinx emits a magical roar.
 Each time it roars before finishing a long rest, the roar is louder, and the effect is different, as detailed below.
-Each creature within 500 feet of the sphinx and able to hear the roar must make a saving throw.
+Each creature within 500 meters of the sphinx and able to hear the roar must make a saving throw.

 **First Roar.** Each creature that fails a Will Saving Throw DC 30 is frightened for 1 minute.
 A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.